Kevin Gaughan: Politics

 In 1990 he ran unsuccessfully against former Congressman Bill Paxon for the 31st Congressional District.
 After serving for a few years as a legislative aide in the Erie County Legislature he opened a law office in the Buffalo suburb of Hamburg.
 He ran again in the 1994 contest and lost in the primary.

 In 2001 he sought the Republican endorsement to run for the mayoralty of Buffalo and withdrew from the race once it was given to Anthony Masiello.
 He again tried to run for the office of mayor for the City of Buffalo in 2005 losing the Democratic primary to State Senator and eventual mayor Byron Brown.
 As a result of this failed bid for mayor Gaughan was sued by the Hyatt Hotel over a $10,000 debt.
 In early 2006 he launched an abortive campaign for the senate seat vacated by Brown, but dropped out at the urging of local Democratic Party leaders, who backed another candidate.
 In 2007 he lobbied Erie County Democratic Chairman Len Lenihan for appointment as Erie County Clerk that was going to be vacant due to the departure of David Swarts to become Commissioner of the New York State Department of Motor Vehicles.

 Gaughan announced his entry into a primary election against New York State Assemblyman Sean Ryan in June 2012; Gaughan lost.
-He also ran for the office of Erie County Comptroller in 2013 but lost to Stefan Mychajliw.
+He also ran for the office of Erie County Comptroller in 2013 but lost to Stefan I. Mychajliw Jr..